 - Four half-courses in related subjects.

-- Other information: For a list of approved related courses, see the Director of Undergraduate Studies, who must also approve each concentrator's courses.
+- For a list of approved related courses, meet with the Director of Undergraduate Studies in Scandinavian, who must also approve each concentrator's courses.
 One of the Frameworks courses in the Humanities (Hum 11a-c) may count toward concentration credit.